FloodHydrology/fp_inundation/README.md

 # Floodplain inundation metrics

-Workflow utilizing R to estimate inundation metrics.
+Workflow utilizing R to estimate inundation metrics at the reach scale.
 Relevant packages include whiteboxR, sf, raster, and [of course!] the tidyverse.